VaidaBogdan/chat-app/README.md

 # MERN FULL STACK Real-Time chatting application

+REACT, NODEJS, EXPRESSJS, MONGODB - Technology stack used
+I created this basic chatting application
-REACT, NODEJS, EXPRESSJS, MONGODB - Technology stack used Real-Time using socket.io, online users are displayed and messages are received instantly.
+Real-Time using socket.io, online users are displayed and messages are received instantly
-Basic styling using styled-components.
-Custom hooks for making the code easier to read.
+Basic styling using styled-components (no custom css) Custom hooks for making the code easier to read

 ## Use on your local machine